-Conclusions and Clinical Relevance-Biochemical abnormalities of the hypothalamicpituitary-adrenal axis indicative of adrenal gland or pituitary gland insufficiency were common in critically ill dogs, whereas exaggerated responses to ACTH administration were uncommon.
+Conclusions and Clinical Relevance-Biochemical abnormalities of the hypothalamic-pituitary-adrenal axis indicative of adrenal gland or pituitary gland insufficiency were common in critically ill dogs, whereas exaggerated responses to ACTH administration were uncommon.
 Acutely ill dogs with $\Delta$ -cortisol $\leq$ 83 nmol/L may be more likely to require vasopressors as part of the treatment plan.
 (J Am Vet Med Assoc 2008;233:87-95)

-A cute illness can cause dramatic changes in endocrine function.
-Activation of the HPA axis, as evidenced by an increase in secretion of ACTH and cortisol, is believed to be a vital part of the physiologic stress response and is essential for maintenance of homeostasis and adaptation during severe illness.
-Cortisol concentrations increase after stress, and the response is typically proportional to the magnitude of injury or disease process.
-However, in human patients, sepsis and septic shock can be associated with increased serum cortisol concentrations and a loss of correlation between plasma endogenous ACTH and serum cortisol concentrations, with the endogenous ACTH concentration being surprisingly low.

-Although absolute hypoadrenocorticism appears to be rare in critically ill human patients, several studies have provided proof for the syndrome of RAI in septic human patients, as evidenced by baseline plasma cortisol concentrations that are high or within the reference range and a relatively poor response to ACTH stimulation.
+A cute illness can cause dramatic changes in endocrine function.1 Activation of the HPA axis, as evidenced by an increase in secretion of ACTH and cortisol, is believed to be a vital part of the physiologic stress response and is essential for maintenance of homeostasis and adaptation during severe illness.
+Cortisol concentrations increase after stress, and the response is typically proportional to the magnitude of injury or disease process.2 However, in human patients, sepsis and septic shock can be associated with increased serum cortisol concentrations and a loss of correlation between plasma endogenous ACTH and serum cortisol concentrations, with the endogenous ACTH concentration being surprisingly low.3,4 septic human patients, as evidenced by baseline plasma cortisol concentrations that are high or within the reference range and a relatively poor response to ACTH stimulation.
 The incidence of RAI in critically ill human patients is variable and depends on the underlying disease and severity of illness.
 The overall incidence of